Islandora/documentation/docs/installation/install-a-demo.md

 Get a Yaml file
 --------------------------------------------------------------
- [Download this .zip file](https://drive.google.com/file/d/1LrIe12eYAZjD4A8_cqf61RXv7mtMJRHH/view?usp=share_link) and use the yaml file provided inside.
+Download the [Starter-Site-based demo from Google Drive](https://drive.google.com/file/d/1LrIe12eYAZjD4A8_cqf61RXv7mtMJRHH/view?usp=share_link) and find the `docker-compose.yml` file provided inside.
+This will be used in the next step.

 Create Stack
 --------------------------------------------------------------
-Once you have downloaded the pre-made yaml file, you can open **Portainer** via the Docker Desktop Dashboard.
+Open **Portainer** via the Docker Desktop Dashboard.

 1. Open Docker Desktop.
 2. Click on Portainer.
-3. If you see the Quick Setup Environment Wizard, click “Get Started".
+3. If you see the Quick Setup Environment Wizard, click “Get Started" and then select the "local" environment.
 Otherwise, select your local environment under "Environments".
 4. Open the sidebar.
 5. Click on **Stacks**.
 6. Click **Add Stack**.
 7. Type in the name **sandbox** (_lowercase_).
 8. Select **Upload from your Computer**.
-9. Upload the **docker-compose.yml** file you generated via the setup script.
+9. Upload the **docker-compose.yml** file you downloaded.
 10. Click on **Deploy the Stack**.
 The button will then display _Deployment in progress_  - do not click away while this message is shown.

 This may take a **very long** time if this is the first time setting up